-Detailed information on the maturity model can be found in the COBIT 5 manual, in case of NovaNova the following situation applies: The "governance" of IT depends on the initiative and experience of the IT-team with limited input from the rest of the organization.
-Performance indicators are usually limited to technical figures within the IT-function itself.
-(6, 48) This circumstance relates to maturity degree 1 and leaves significant room for improvement.
-If a company has already reached a degree 3 or even 4 an implementation of ITG is to be questioned, as these degrees of maturity indicate that IT is already is being managed well.
-In case of Nova the maturity degree of 1 was deemed insufficient and the implementation of ITG recommended.
+The question if IT-Governance will benefit the enterprise can be answered with a tool from the COBIT framework, 155 the ITG maturity model.
+(6, ??8) This circumstance relates to maturity degree 1 and leaves significant room 156 for improvement.
+If a company has already reached a degree 3 or even 4 an implementation of ITG is to be 157 questioned, as these degrees of maturity indicate that IT is already is being managed well.
+In case of Nova the 158 maturity degree of 1 was deemed insufficient and the implementation of ITG recommended.
+159

-c) ITSM
+12 c) ITSM